 In January 2008, the International Accounting Standards Board (IASB) issued an amendment to IFRS 2 Share-based Payment.
-The amended standard, entitled IFRS 2 Share-based Payment: Vesting Conditions and Cancellations, is effective 1 January 2009 (early adoption permitted).
+The amended standard, entitled IFRS 2 Sharebased Payment: Vesting Conditions and Cancellations, is effective 1 January 2009 (early adoption permitted).
 The new standard clarifies the definition of vesting conditions and the accounting treatment of cancellations.
 UBS has adopted this amended standard as of 1 January 2008.
-Under the amended standard, UBS is required to distinguish between vesting conditions (such as service and performance conditions) and non-vesting conditions.
-The amended standard no longer considers vesting conditions to include certain non-compete provisions and sale and hedge restrictions.
+Under the amended standard, UBS is required to distinguish between vesting conditions (such as service and performance conditions) and nonvesting conditions.
+The amended standard no longer considers vesting conditions to include certain non-compete provisions and transfer restrictions.
 Prior to adopting this amendment, UBS treated non-compete provisions as vesting conditions.
 The impact of this change will be that, from 1 January 2008 on, most of UBS's share awards will be expensed in the performance year rather than over the period through which the non-compete conditions are applicable.
 Restrictions remaining effective after the employee becomes entitled to the share-based award will be considered when determining grant date fair value.
-Following adoption of this amendment, UBS fully restated the two comparative prior years (2006 and 2007).
-With the restatement, an additional compensation expense of CHF 797 million was recognized in 2007 to account for higher share-based awards, mainly in the Investment Bank.
+Following adoption of this amendment, UBS will fully restate the two comparative prior years (2006 and 2007).
+With the restatement, an additional compensation expense of approximately CHF 800 million will be recognized in 2007 to account for higher share-based awards, mainly in the Investment Bank.
 For further details please see Note 1 in Financial Statements 2007.